dillcheese/Game-Engines-A3/README.md

 THIRD PARTY SOURCES:

 The 3rd party sources I used were the ones from this class.
-Specifically the lab where the TA taught us how to make and import a DLL to Unity.
+Specifically the lab where the TA taught us how to make and the object pool in Unity.